facebookresearch/nevergrad/docs/machinelearning.md

 are fully parallel, i.e. we can perform the 1200 trainings in parallel.
 `CMA` and `PSO` are classical optimization algorithms, and `TwoPointsDE` is Differential Evolution equipped with a 2-points crossover.
-A complete list is available in `nevergrad.optimization.registry`.
+A complete list is available in `ng.optimizers.registry`.

 ### Ask and tell version